Updated June 2018 with content on atomic broadcast, gossip, chain replication and more

 What distributed systems theory should a distributed systems engineer know?

 A little theory is, in this case, not such a dangerous thing.
-So I tried to come up with a list of what I consider the basic concepts that are applicable to my every-day job as a distributed systems engineer; what I consider ‘table stakes’ for distributed systems engineers competent enough to design a new system.
+So I tried to come up with a list of what I consider the basic concepts that are applicable to my every-day job as a distributed systems engineer.
 Let me know what you think I missed!

 These four readings do a pretty good job of explaining what about building distributed systems is challenging.
 Collectively they outline a set of abstract but technical difficulties that the distributed systems engineer has to overcome, and set the stage for the more detailed investigation in later sections

 Distributed Systems for Fun and Profit is a short book which tries to cover some of the basic issues in distributed systems including the role of time and different strategies for replication.